Frequently Asked Questions

 P103: Program Design, P303: Coordinating Community Prevention Activities, P403: Implementation & Enforcement of Environmental Change Strategies

 P104: Evidence Based Prevention Models

 Therefore, if one has officially completed the CADCA National Coalition Academy they do not need to take the 10 courses listed above.
-One just needs to have their official CADCA graduation certificate attached to the APS or CPS application when ready to apply.
+Attach the official CADCA graduation certificate to the APS or CPS application when ready to apply.

 Q: Are there Study Guides for the CPS Test?

 A: CPS Exam Preparation Study guides are available for the prevention specialist examination: